mystjc/dotfiles/README.md

 stow .
 ```

-If there is a conflict with pre-existing files:
+If there is a conflict with pre-existing files, use:

 ```shell
 stow --adopt .